 Email: jamal.brown@famu.edu

-Term: April 2024 - August 2025
+Term: September 25, 2024 - August 2025

 John Crossman has been in the real estate industry for just over 30 years.
 He is the founder and President of the Winter Park based firm, CrossMarc Services, which offers investment, development, advisory, and brokerage services in the commercial real estate industry.
-Passionate about promoting real estate education, John founded Crossman Career Builders to work with colleges to provide the best real estate education possible, as well as provide free resources to young professionals and college kids.
-John has 11 endowed scholarships at 7 different universities and is the author of the best-selling book, Career Killers/Career Builders, which he wrote for young professionals.
+Passionate about promoting real estate education, John founded Crossman Career Builders to work with colleges to provide the best real estate education possible, as well as to provide free resources to young professionals and college students.
+John has 11 endowed scholarships at seven universities and is the author of the best-selling book, Career Killers/Career Builders, which he wrote for young professionals.

 Term: June 22, 2023 - January 6, 2026